 </script>

-Step 5: Map / Email / Distribute this URL how you like.
+Step 5: Map / Email / Distribute Your Trust Form URL

 Claiming Certificate